biowdl/TALON-WDL/docs/index.md

             reads:
               R1: <Path to first FastQ file.>
               R1_md5: <Path to MD5 checksum file of first FastQ file.>
-              R2: <Path to second FastQ file.>
-              R2_md5: <Path to MD5 checksum file of second FastQ file.>
 ```
 Replace the text between `< >` with appropriate values.
-R2 values may be
-omitted in the case of one FastQ file for a sample.
-Multiple samples, libraries (per
+Multiple samples or
-sample) and readgroups (per library) may be given.
+libraries (per sample) may be given.

 #### Example
 The following is an example of what an inputs JSON might look like: